parhansson/KMotionX/README.md

 #####Features to be implemented
-- Add Compile and load coff program to init KFLOP
+- (DONE) Add Compile and load coff program to init KFLOP
 - (DONE) Execute on PC
 - (DONE) Concatenation of error message in CheckSoftLimitsArc
 - ListLocations KMotionDLL_Direct (should work but needs more testing)